Lulymor/phase-1-control-flow-lab/README.md

   //In this example, let's say I want my function, addFive, to add 5 to
   //any number I pass in (someNumber), but only IF the number is greater
   //than zero:
-  let result
+  let result;
   if (someNumber > 0) {
     result = someNumber + 5;
   }
-  //at the end, if I want my function to return something, I need to state it: return result
+  //at the end, if I want my function to return something, I need to state it: return result;
 }

 //once our function is declared, we can call addFive, passing in values
 //as arguments:

 addFive(10);